Dark Matter annihilation energy output and its effects on the high-z IGM: WIMP models and the thermal relic

 \subsection{The WIMP miracle}

 The WIMP miracle refers to the fact that, given that the WIMP is a thermal relic, its creation/annihilation cross section can be computed without needing extra model-dependent input (except for the fact that the cross section must not depend on the energy of the WIMP, i.e., the s-wave cross section must be dominant).
-The cross section then only depends on the present day DM density parameter $\Omega_{m,0}$, and the present day value of the Hubble parameter $h$ (that gives the current expansion rate).
+The cross section then only depends on the present day DM density parameter $\Omega_{\chi,0}=(1-f_{bary})\Omega_{m,0}$, and the present day value of the Hubble parameter $h$ (that gives the current expansion rate). { As expected, $\Omega _{\chi,0}$ is inversely proportional to the cross section $<\sigma v>$.}

-Intuitively, one would think that a higher cross section $<\sigma v>$ would lead to less relic abundance of DM, thus resulting in a smaller value of $\Omega_{m,0}$.
-Both quantities are, indeed, inversely proportional to each other.

 Obtaining this cross section is a standard derivation and it is done in, for example, Section 5.2 of \cite{EarlyUniverse}.
-For the value of the cross section, \cite{HooperFinkbeinerDobler} use $<\sigma v> = 3 \times 10^{-26}[cm^{3}/s]$, and in the cosmology used in this work, that gives:
+For the value of the cross section we use

-In all that follows, we will use that value for the cross section of WIMP annihilation.